Key Takeways

 - Bringing insight into relationship, boundaries, and everyday choices.

-When the journey is challenging
+When the experience was challenging

 Integration therapy can help you revisit what emerged in a paced, grounded way.
 The aim is not to relive intensity.
 It is to metabolize what arose, so it can settle into a clearer place in your system.